• Skip to main content

 Traeger grills can produce an excessive amount of smoke at times.
 You will see this especially when you use them in a Cooking mode (especially higher temperatures) and then change back to the Smoke setting.

-As the pellets already in the firepot burn and cool down at the same tie, they will produce a lot of thick white smoke.
+As the pellets already in the firepot burn and cool down at the same time, they will produce a lot of thick white smoke.

-To resolve this issue, turn off the grill using the Shutdown Cycle Setting before going back to the Smoke Setting and let it cool down for a few minutes before turning it back on.
+To resolve this issue, turn off the grill using the Shutdown Cycle Setting before going back to the Smoke Setting, Let the grill cool down for a few minutes before turning it back on.

 What is the 180 Degree Setting used for on a Traeger?